auth0/auth0-cli/docs/auth0_logs_streams_create.md

 ---
 # auth0 logs streams create

 Log Streaming allows you to export your events in near real-time.
-Choose an option below to configure.

 ## Commands